peachcrumb/campus-address/index.md

 Bowfolios is based upon [Next.js-application-template-react](https://ics-software-engineering.github.io/Next.js-application-template-react/) and [Next.js-example-form-react](https://ics-software-engineering.github.io/Next.js-example-form-react/).
 Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Bowfolios.

-### Data model

-As noted above, the Bowfolios data model consists of three "primary" tables (Projects, Profiles, and Interests), as well as three "join" tables (ProfilesProjects, ProfilesInterests, and ProjectsInterests).
-To understand this design choice, consider the situation where you want to specify the projects associated with a Profile.

-Bowfolios implements Design choice #2 to provide pair-wise relations between all three of its primary tables:

 ![](doc/data-model.png)

 ## Initialization